 Or your communications can have too much, as in the need to repeat and repeat and repeat the brand name, reminding the audience that you’re trying desperately to sell them something.

-Unfortunately, paranoids use this technique where it does not make sense.
+Even worse, paranoids use this technique where it does not make sense.
 In print, for instance, where the logo is right there pretty darn reliably in the bottom right, or on the web pretty darn reliably in the upper left.
 There’s no mystery about “I wonder whodat showin’ me this great stuff?”
 One twitch of the eyeball and they know to whom they should be pretty darn grateful.

 Repeated chestbeating is part and parcel of brand ego colliding with the genuine need and interest of prospects who ask WIIFM: what’s in it for me?